10 Innovative Learning Strategies For Modern Pedagogy

 by TeachThought Staff

-This is an excerpt from a report, produced in collaboration with SRI International, that proposes ten innovations that are already in currency but have not yet had a profound influence on education.
+This is an excerpt from a report, produced by The Open University in collaboration with SRI International, that proposes ten innovations that are already in currency but have not yet had a profound influence on education.
 You can read the full report, with in-depth explanations and examples of each learning strategy in action, here.

 1. Crossover Learning